Skip to main content

 • registered nurses (for example, Macmillan nurses or specialist nurses)

-The DS1500 or SR1 form confirms your diagnosis along with your current and proposed treatment plan, and it should be sent to the Department for Communities (DfC) at the following address:
+The SR1 form confirms your diagnosis along with your current and proposed treatment plan, and it should be sent by you or your medical professional to the Department for Communities (DfC) at the following address:

-If you are found to be eligible for the Special Rules for Terminal Illnesses, you will be treated as having Limited Capability for Work and Work related Activity (LCWRA), and will be eligible for an additional amount of money from the first day of the assessment period in which you reported it.
+If you are found to be eligible for the Special Rules for End of Life, you will be treated as having Limited Capability for Work and Work related Activity (LCWRA), and will be eligible for an additional amount of money from the first day of the assessment period in which you reported it.

 If it is decided that you have LCWRA, you will not be expected to look for work.
 You will not need to provide a fit note or have to go to a Work Capability Assessment.

-If you are terminally ill, you will no longer need to agree a Claimant Commitment or be required to go to or be in contact with your Job and Benefit Centre.
+If you are nearing the end of life, you will no longer need to agree a claimant commitment or be required to go to or be in contact with your Jobs and Benefits Office.

-Further information is available about claiming benefits if you have a terminal illness
+Further information is available about claiming benefits if you are nearing the end of life.

 Universal Credit if you get a Severe Disability Premium